MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/includes/how-to/text-to-speech-basics/text-to-speech-basics-csharp.md

 Next, you create a [`SpeechSynthesizer`](/dotnet/api/microsoft.cognitiveservices.speech.speechsynthesizer) object.
 This object executes text-to-speech conversions and outputs to speakers, files, or other output streams. `SpeechSynthesizer` accepts as parameters:

-- The [`SpeechConfig`](/dotnet/api/microsoft.cognitiveservices.speech.speechconfig) object created in the previous step
+- The [`SpeechConfig`](/dotnet/api/microsoft.cognitiveservices.speech.speechconfig) object that you created in the previous step
 - An [`AudioConfig`](/dotnet/api/microsoft.cognitiveservices.speech.audio.audioconfig) object that specifies how output results should be handled

 To start, create an `AudioConfig` instance to automatically write the output to a .wav file by using the `FromWavFileOutput()` function.
 Instantiate it with a `using` statement.
 A `using` statement in this context automatically disposes of unmanaged resources and causes the object to go out of scope after disposal.